synergyjs/synergyjs.org/pages/repeated-blocks.md

 </ul>
 ```

-Access the current index with the dot character
+You can access the current index with the dot
+character

 ```html
 <ul>